wyuting0/wyuting0.github.io/src/content/posts/website-refresh.md

 **Welp, here we go again...**

 I’ve spent far too much time tinkering with my website.
-For two years, I’ve overhauled this website so often I've lost count at this point.
-Sometimes I wonder if anyone even notices or if I’m just trying to convince myself that it looks “finished.”
+For two years, I’ve overhauled this website so often I've lost count.

 Almost every time, it seems, I end up cringing at the design choices I made in the previous version — and, more often than not, the blog posts as well.
 It's inevitable at this point that it'll happen again with this iteration and its contents, but hopefully it’ll stay a bit longer this time.